scrapy/scrapy/docs/topics/images.rst

 .. setting:: IMAGES_MIN_WIDTH

-You can drop images which are too small, by specifying the minimum allowed size in the :setting:`IMAGES_MIN_HEIGHT` and :setting:`IMAGES_MIN_WIDTH` settings.
+When using the Images Pipeline, you can drop images which are too small, by specifying the minimum allowed size in the :setting:`IMAGES_MIN_HEIGHT` and :setting:`IMAGES_MIN_WIDTH` settings.

 For example::